 In many legal departments work is contained within emails and spreadsheets, with files distributed throughout local drives, shared drives with no connections or visibility between the workflow or the documents.
 Working in this way increases risk across the legal department and the business, and doesn’t provide a system of record for all legal functions.

-What’s the difference between a platform approach and a point solution?
+What’s the difference between a workspace approach and a point solution?

 With a point solution, you’re using separate software to address individual problems.
 For example, using one vendor for matters, another for contract management, and another for spend management, meaning you don’t necessarily receive any value beyond the software itself.
 With this approach, you often then need to embark on a complex journey of implementing custom integrations and Business Intelligence (BI) tools to report across the separate tools.